ArakawaHenri/iCloudPasswords_for_Firefox/README.md

 # iCloudPassword_for_Firefox

-Porting Chrome's iCloud Password Extension to Firefox
+Porting iCloud Password Extension to Firefox

 You'll need some extra work to get this extension to work correctly, but until the extension is approved by Firefox and gets a persistent ID, there's no good way to make it simple to get done.